wizzdi/flexicore-boot-integration-demo/README.md

  ## How to Test?

-This time the server will take sometime to start wait for a lines similar to this:
+This time the server will take some time (can be few minutes on virtual Windows) to start.
+Please wait for a lines similar to this:

 ```bash
 zipFileService